William Nyuon Bany: Defection from SPLA

 On 14 September 1992, Bany, who was at the time Deputy Commander-in-Chief of the SPLA and Deputy Chairman of the SPLM, announced his defection from the SPLA.
-It is alleged that he was offered money by Khartoum (seat of the Sudanese government) to do so.
+It is alleged that he was offered money by Khartoum, the seat of the Sudanese government, to do so.
 Bany left the SPLA headquarter in Pageri, escaped Garang-held territory and formed another faction, Forces of Unity (?).
 The following day, Commander Salva Kiir Mayardit was promoted from Chief of Staff to Bany's old positions of Deputy Commander-in-Chief and Deputy Chairman.

-Bany's forces were defeated in October 1993 and he withdrew to Lafon, where he joined forces with Riek Machar and Lam Akol (who had attempted a coup in August 1991 and brought about an ethnic civil war within the SPLA in the Nasir region, with heavy civilian casualties).
+In October 1993, Bany's forces were defeated.
+He withdrew to Lafon, where he joined forces with Riek Machar and Lam Akol, who had attempted a coup in August 1991 and brought about an ethnic civil war within the SPLA in the Nasir region, with heavy civilian casualties.
 Fighting went on in the Lafon area between the SPLA and Machar and Bany's group.
 Children were recruited to the ranks of the various factions, and a group of Nuer boys were lured from their families by the promise of education only to end up in a camp run by Bany in Magire in Eastern Equatoria state.
 Fighting continued throughout 1993 and 1994.

 SPLA-United

-A third faction, known as the Kerubino group, was formed in February 1993, after Bol and several others had escaped from a Garang prison.
+In February 1993, a third faction, known as the Kerubino group was formed, after Bol and several others escaped from a Garang prison.
 On 5 April 1993, at a press conference in Nairobi, the three rebel factions announced a coalition, to be called "Sudanese People's Liberation Army-United", known as SPLA-United, which included a number of former Garang officials and other southerners.

 In early 1994, under both domestic and international pressure owing to heavy casualties exacerbated by famine, SPLA-United agreed to a cease-fire in which Garang agreed to self-determination for the south, an idea which had gained popularity.
-However, there was rivalry between SPLA-United's Machar and Garang in their respective leadership roles.
-In April 1994, a conference was called (the first since 1983) of about 500 delegates, in order to support and consolidate Garang's leadership, against SPLA-United.
+There was rivalry between SPLA-United's Machar and Garang in their respective leadership roles.
+In April 1994, a conference was called, the first since 1983, of about 500 delegates, in order to support and consolidate Garang's leadership, against SPLA-United.
 In July 1994, Bany was third in command of SPLA-United after Riek Machar and Bol.